Sant Tukaram (1936 film): Release and reception

 The film was first released on 12 December 1936 at the Central Cinema hall in Bombay, now Mumbai.

 Sant Tukaram was the first Indian film to receive international recognition.
 The film was screened at the 1937 Venice Film Festival (the 5th Mostra Internazionale d'Arte Cinematographica) and was the first Indian entry to get a screening at an international film festival.
 The film was adjudged as one of the three best films of the World, the other two being Maria Nover of Hungary and Flying Doctor from Australia.
 However, the citation document was lost.
 It was reportedly discovered in 1974 by Sunny Joseph, a cinematographer, from Thiruvananthapuram, in a garbage can on Law College road in Pune.
 Joseph restored it to the National Film Archive of India, Pune for safekeeping on 23 March 2004.
 In 1982, the film made a very honoured re-entry on the occasion of the celebration of the 50th Anniversary of the Mostra Internazionale del Cinema (La Biennale di Venezia), along with another Prabhat film Duniya Na Mane; when best films from previous festivals were screened.

 The film was also selected to be screened at various other international film festivals.
 It was also viewed by the then Maharaja of Mysore and Lady Linlithgow, wife of Victor Hope, 2nd Marquess of Linlithgow, the then Viceroy of India.
 A special screening was also arranged for the foreign consulates in Mumbai.

 The film is described to emphasize the Gandhian philosophy of non-violence.
 The Indian Motion Pictures Congress in its 1939 session praised the film as extolling the ethos of nationalism, Gandhian ideals and the devotional bhakti movement.

 Sant Tukaram broke box office records by being the first Indian film to run in a single theatre for more than a year.
 It was then a runaway success and an all-time record for the time, as it ran for 57 weeks continually.
 The film was seen by 6 million people in Maharashtra alone.
-It drew hoards of people from across villages wherever it was shown.
+It drew hordes of people from across villages wherever it was shown.
 Filmindia (1941) records a screening in a village with a population of 300 having a crowd of 1,500 for the film.
 Film scholar and professor on Indian cinema Gayatri Chatterjee describes how Sant Tukaram has a spiritual effect on audience of all ages, sections of society, Indian or foreign.
 She specially narrates about the experience of a Canadian Muslim student, who had a spiritual experience by watching this film.